 The managing directors may be members of the administrative board if and to the extent that the majority of the members of the administrative board continue to be non-executive.
 The administrative board is entitled to issue internally binding instructions to the managing directors.

 The peculiarity of a KGaA is that the general partner is responsible for the management.
 The general partner, being a shareholder of the KGaA, may be one or more natural persons or, more common in practice, a capital company itself, eg, a GmbH, AG or SE.
-The corporate governance system of such capital company is to be differentiated from the corporate governance of the KGaA.
+The corporate governance system of such a capital company is to be differentiated from the corporate governance of the KGaA.

 The corporate governance of the general partner company follows its applicable principle.
 The KGaA has in any case a supervisory board that is responsible for the supervision of the management, but in case of a capital company as general partner it is responsible for neither the appointment, dismissal and service contracts of the management of the general partner nor for the determination of the financial statements.